Core banking software for fintech start-ups. How to choose it the right way?

 About the author

-Michał Mazur is the Chief Architect Officer at INCAT Ltd.
+Michał Mazur is the Chief Analyst Officer at INCAT Ltd.

 In his over 20-year career, he has been involved in many financial and IT sector projects.
 He has extensive experience in project management, analysis, business development, system architecture, and quality assurance.